mozilla-spidermonkey/spidermonkey.dev/_posts/2025-10-28-iongraph-web.md

   });
 </script>

 We are not the first to visualize our compiler's internal graphs, of course, nor the first to make them interactive.
-But we were not satisfied with the output of common tools like [Graphviz](https://graphviz.org/) or [Mermaid](https://mermaid.js.org/), so we decided to create our own layout algorithm specifically tailored to our needs.
+But I was not satisfied with the output of common tools like [Graphviz](https://graphviz.org/) or [Mermaid](https://mermaid.js.org/), so I decided to create a layout algorithm specifically tailored to our needs.
 The resulting algorithm is simple, fast, produces surprisingly high-quality output, and can be implemented in less than a thousand lines of code.
 The purpose of this article is to walk you through this algorithm and the design concepts behind it.

 <div id="livegraph-unavailable">
   <p><i>Read this post on desktop to see an interactive demo of iongraph.</i></p>